Bad Axe 14" Sash Back Saw

 There's a new wood in Tombstone: Mesquite.
 That's right, mesquite--an attractive, yet quite rugged species capable of sinking a taproot 120' down in the arid soils of the American southwest, and harder than a whole barrel full of woodpecker lips.
 The Janka Scale rates mesquite nearly twice as hard as white oak, and the hardest speecies native to the North American continent.
 Like Texans themselves, mesquite has an enduring beauty and resilient character borne of droughts, wet years, cold snaps and extended heat waves (I guess I can say that as a recovering redneck originally from southeast Oklahoma).
 And apart from its natural beauty and innate toughness, the tangential fibers of mesquite shrink evenly while curing, so what we have here is an incredibly stable, attractive, and underutilized wood species just begging for service in the hand tool world.
 You won't be disappointed--mesquite rocks.

-A high-end, black pearl nickel-plated finish is now available for the sawback on this saw.
+New for 2013 is the counterpoint to the black pearl nickel-plated finish we introduced in 2011--now we offer a bright-silver nickel-plated finish, available for the sawback--and it looks great on the darker-toned wood.
 Nickel-plating is particularly durable, on par with stainless steel in its ability to withstand the corrosive nature of humidity and coastal air on carbon steel.
-You'll find this finish on high-end firearms, and on other applications where form and substance converge at a high level.
-And on that note, it looks just great--the deep black pearl lustre of this finish on carbon steel polished at 400 grit not only looks fabulous, but serves a completly practical role in scratch and corrosion resistance.
+You'll find this finish on high-end firearms, and on other applications where form and substance converge.
+And on that note, it looks just great--the deep black pearl or bright silver lustre of this finish on carbon steel polished at 240 grit not only looks fabulous, but serves a completly practical role in scratch and corrosion resistance.
 With proper care, this saw will look just as good a century from now as it does today.

 Brass and Copper sawbacks are also now available on the Bad Axe saw you design.
 Brass is timeless, heavy and appeals to the eye the same way a Hawkens .50 caliber rifle does to muzzleloading enthusiasts.
 As for copper--copper is heavy.
 It's the other red metal that just looks stunning against walnut and mesquite, and apart from a scotch more weight in proportion to the other backs, copper is mostly an aesthetic choice.
 Take a moment to look at the various pics I've loaded up on my Bad Lexicon page to see how the various combinations work together, along with the nicknames I've assigned these looks.
 And watch out for choice overload--you also have alloy and finish options with my line of slotted and split-nuts fastener sets.